 You need the following:

 SSH commands for accessing the environments.
-You can get this information, through the Project Web Interface or your Cloud Onboarding UI.
+You can get this information through the Cloud Console or your Cloud Onboarding UI.

-xdebug_key value we set when configuring the Staging and Pro environments.
+xdebug_key value set when configuring the Staging and Pro environments.

 xdebug_key can be found by using SSH to log in to the primary node and executing: